DavidAnderson684/WP-Optimize/about.md

 *   Removal of stale post revisions
 *   Removal of stale unapproved and spam comments
-*   Removal of trshed comments
+*   Removal of trashed comments
 *   Mobile device friendly, now you can optimize your site on the go
 *   Removal of all trackbacks and pingbacks
 *   Cleaning up auto draft posts